Skip to main content

 Where you are

 If you run a construction company, you're probably good at building things.
-That's not a compliment — it's a fact.
-You didn't get here by accident.
-You know your trade, you know your numbers, you know your people.
-You're an expert.
+You didn't get here by accident — you know your trade, your numbers, and your people.

 That's not a failure.
 That's just where the industry is.
 But it's worth understanding where it sits on the progression, because the progression is what determines who wins and who doesn't over the next five years.